 [BETA] UI Elements Library for App Developers

 @jtp10181 got me thinking with some of the styling elements he created for buttons and icons, so I started digging a little and reverse engineered some code that will allow developers to create stylized input elements for Custom Apps.
-Current list of element types includes bool, button, capability, checkbox, color, date, decimal, enum, href (page and external), icon, mode, number, password, text, and time (dateTime).
+Current list of element types includes bool, button, capability, checkbox, color, date, decimal, enum, href (page and external), icon, mode, number, password, text, textarea, and time (dateTime).

 Defined attributes for the elements currently include: